top of page

 Tattoo Aftercare:

-1. Do not fully submerge your tattoo while healing - no swimming pools, hot tubs, or any other body of water.
+1. Do not fully submerge your tattoo while it's still healing - no swimming pools, hot tubs, or any other body of water.
 Keep it safe from abrasion, and out of the sun for at least the first two weeks of healing.
 Sunscreen is crucial later, but during the initial healing you want clothing over your new tattoo, even while it lives under the wrap

 2. At 3-5 days, you are ready to remove the bandage